 10. Get an Adjustable Rate or 40-year fixed-rate Mortgage

 Fixed-rate mortgages are the most popular type of loan term.
-A lot of this has to do with the 2008 housing crisis where adjustable-rate mortgages (ARM) rates spiked and people couldn’t afford their monthly payments.
+Much of this has to do with the 2008 housing crisis where adjustable-rate mortgages (ARM) rates spiked, and people couldn’t afford their monthly payments.

-You can also look into an interest-only mortgage loan which will have an even lower payment.
-Obviously you cannot do an interest only loan forever, but it could help you for a couple years to save up some money.
+You can also look into an interest-only mortgage loan, which will have an even lower payment.
+Obviously, you cannot do an interest-only loan forever, but it could help you save up some money for a couple of years.

 Check Rates: Get Current Fixed-Rate and ARM Rate Quotes

 The Bottom Line…

 Lowering your mortgage payment without refinancing takes some work on your part.
 But there are several ways you can achieve this.
 Re-amortizing your mortgage and checking to make sure you have the lowest homeowners insurance can both help.

 Mortgage insurance is one of the fees that greatly increasing your monthly payment.
 If your loans LTV ratio is under 80% consider refinancing into a conventional loan to remove PMI.

 There are refinance programs for people with no equity, are upside down, or have bad credit, like FHA streamline loans.

 Do you have another way you can save money on your mortgage?
 Please send them to us.